gsbdarc/rf_bootcamp_2025/docs/day1.md

 mv ~/Downloads/file.zip ~/Desktop/
 ```

-Let's make sure that the file isn't a zip bomb (a zip file that is actually a folder with a lot of files in it).
-We can do this by listing the contents of the zip file without extracting it.
+Let's take a look inside the file before we unzip to get a sense of its' content

 ```bash
 unzip -l ~/Desktop/file.zip